 Even as Hubbell was developing his neutral theory, Chesson (2000) was completing his own synthesis of coexistence theory – one that would ultimately provide a framework for integrating the niche and neutral perspectives on biodiversity.
 Chesson’s coexistence framework was built on his insight into the invasibility criterion: a pair of species will only coexist for long time periods if each species is capable of invading a steady-state population of its competitor.
 Chesson showed how a species’ growth rate when invading a resident species can be decomposed into two general terms, which he called stabilizing and equalizing forces.
 Stabilizing forces cause species to limit their own growth rate more than they limit the growth rate of other species (intra > interspecific competition).
 These stabilizing forces, also known as niche differences (ND, equal to 1- niche overlap, 𝜌), occur when species partition limiting resources in space or time, or when they experience differential consumption by consumers.
 In contrast, equalizing forces minimize differences in competitive abilities among species.
 Equalizing forces – which were originally termed average fitness differences (Chesson 2000), but have more recently been called relative fitness differences (RFD, Carroll et al. 2011, HilleRisLambers et al. 2012, Adler et al. 2013) – are the result of variation in species-specific biological traits such as potential growth rates, carrying capacities, or resistance to consumers.
 While prior theoretical work had noted how these biological parameters can slow rates of competitive exclusion (Roughgarden 1976, Vandermeer 1975), the novelty of Chesson’s work was to show that coexistence in most models of competition are ultimately controlled by the balance of two forces (ND and RFD) that ultimately determine whether species maintain non-negative long-term growth rates in competitive communities (Chesson 2000).

 It has subsequently been shown that Hubbell's neutral theory represents a specific, limiting case of Chesson's coexistence theory where NDs and RFDs are both zero, causing the outcome of competition to be approximated by a random walk toward extinction (Adler et al. 2007).
 Stabilizing and equalizing forces have been identified in both fluctuation-dependent mechanisms (e.g. storage effects) and fluctuation-independent mechanisms of coexistence (e.g. competition for a limiting resource) (Miller and Klausmeier 2017, Barabás et al. 2018, Ellner et al. 2019).
-Thus, Chesson’s work provides a general framework for predicting species coexistence across many different types of models of competition.
+Thus, Chesson’s work is not a new model of species interaction, but rather a general framework for predicting species coexistence across many different types of models of competition.
+The value of this framework for empiricists (and also theoreticians) is that it distills divergent models, each with their own multitude of equations and parameters, down to two terms that have clear ecological interpretations (Chesson 2012; Barabás et al. 2018).
+For example, predicting coexistence of two species of animals consuming several species of plants can be accomplished via numerical simulation or analytical solution using the well-known MacArthur consumer-resource model.
+However, this approach arguably gives less insight to the ecological mechanisms influencing coexistence than if those same parameters were used to calculate a niche overlap and fitness difference (Chesson 1990; Carroll et al. 2011).